-Debbie Harden has more than 30 years of experience as a strategic business litigator and trusted legal adviser.
+Debbie Harden is co-leader of the Firm’s Financial Services Sector Team and a partner in the Firm’s Business Litigation Practice Group.
+She has more than 30 years of experience as a strategic business litigator and trusted legal adviser.
 In addition to counseling on corporate, governance and fiduciary matters, Debbie has a broad-based litigation practice in state and federal courts including the specialized North Carolina Business Court.
-A Chambers USA-ranked commercial litigator with a Martindale AVranking, she was also selected for inclusion by Best Lawyers in America in the fields of Commercial Litigation, Banking and Finance Litigation, ERISA Litigation, Securities Litigation, Mergers and Acquisitions Litigation, and Trust and Estates Litigation.
+A Chambers USA-ranked commercial litigator with a Martindale AV ranking, she was also selected for inclusion by Best Lawyers in America in the fields of Commercial Litigation, Banking and Finance Litigation, ERISA Litigation, Securities Litigation, Mergers and Acquisitions Litigation, and Trust and Estates Litigation.
 Debbie has been recognized as both the “ERISA Litigation Lawyer of the Year” and the “Trusts and Estates Lawyer of the Year” for Charlotte and is included in the North Carolina Super Lawyers.

-As summarized by Chambers USA from client interviews, Debbie is a “tenacious and meticulous advocate” who is “acclaimed for her keen and committed client advocacy”; is “noted by clients for her effective courtroom demeanor”; and is “praised by clients for her efforts to understand their business and its needs.”
-(Chambers USA 2014 - 2017).
+As summarized by Chambers USA from client interviews, Debbie is a “tenacious and meticulous advocate” and a "really fine litigator with incredible analytical skills.”
+She is also “acclaimed for her keen and committed client advocacy,” “noted by clients for her effective courtroom demeanor” and is “praised by clients for her efforts to understand their business and its needs.”
+(Chambers USA 2014 - present).

 Any result the lawyer or law firm may have achieved on behalf of clients in other matters does not necessarily indicate similar results can be obtained for other clients.

 - Obtained summary judgment for Wells Fargo Bank, N.A. on claims of breach of fiduciary duty and fraud based on an alleged conflict of interest between trust services and commercial lending.